How to deadhead roses – keep your plants blooming all summer long with these tips

 How to deadhead roses with buds

-If however, you have spawning buds close to a dead rosehead you’ll want to save it to bloom, so cut as follows:
+If you have spawning buds close to a dead rosehead, you’ll want to save them to bloom.

-To get a healthy new flower with a strong stem, inspect the rose that’s gone over for any new buds within close proximity on the same stem.
-'While you still have buds coming, take the head off as close as you can to the stem to leave the current buds to bloom,' explains Rosebie Morton.
+To get a healthy new flower with a strong stem, look for any new buds within close proximity to the dead flower on the same stem.
+'While you still have buds coming, take the head off as close as you can to the stem to leave the current buds to bloom,' explains Rosebie from The Real Flower Company.

-Remove all spent flowers using the same method.
-'Remember to dispose of the cuttings and to clean and sanitise your tools after each use to prevent the spread of diseases,' continues, Tim Marshall.
+Make sure you remove all spent flowers.
+'Remember to dispose of the cuttings and to clean and sanitise your tools after each use to prevent the spread of diseases,' adds Tim from Raby Castle.

 Roses in garden